Listeye dön

 After import, these sessions become VertiTab snapshots for seamless transition.

-Q: How much storage do snapshots use?
+How much storage do snapshots use?

-Each snapshot only saves tab URLs, titles, and position info—not page content.
+Each snapshot only saves tab URLs, titles, and position info -- not page content.
 A snapshot of 100 tabs uses only tens of KB.

-Q: Do auto-snapshots affect browser performance?
+Do auto-snapshots affect browser performance?

 No. Snapshots are created silently in the background with debouncing to avoid frequent triggers.

-Turn browser crashes from nightmares into minor inconveniences.
+Download VertiTab from the Chrome Web Store -- turn browser crashes from nightmares into minor inconveniences.